 Critics of disciplinary infractions like "defiance" and "disruption" say they leave too much to the discretion of educators who often apply them inconsistently between classrooms and sometimes between races.

-This week, we read about diversity, bias, school completion, and more.
+This week, we read about poor students, gender equality, creative solutions to kids' loneliness, and more.